Back

 Skin cancer screening

 Skin cancer is a common problem in Switzerland.
+Broadly speaking, there are two types: white skin cancer and black skin cancer (melanoma).

 Black skin cancer